Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Introduction

-In the present paper, we study translations in Euclidean space of an $m$-dimensional lattice in $m + d$ dimensions (see Definition \ref{genIdeal} and Figure \ref{ideal crystal}).
+In the present paper, we study translations in Euclidean space of an $m$-dimensional lattice in $d + m$ dimensions (see Definition \ref{genIdeal} and Figure \ref{ideal crystal}).

-We do this by first taking a lattice $\Lambda \subset \mathbb{R}^m$ and identifying it with its image $T(\Lambda)$ under the map $T: \mathbb{R}^{m} \to \mathbb{R}^{m + d}$ given by
+We do this by first taking a lattice $\Lambda \subset \mathbb{R}^m$ and identifying it with its image $T(\Lambda)$ under the map $T: \mathbb{R}^{m} \to \mathbb{R}^{d + m}$ given by

 \begin{definition} Let $\Lambda$ be a lattice in $\mathbb{R}^m$.
-Let $d$ be a nonnegative integer, and let $F \subset \mathbb{R}^{m + d}$ be a finite set of translation vectors.
+Let $d$ be a nonnegative integer, and let $F \subset \mathbb{R}^{d + m}$ be a finite set of translation vectors.
 We call the set

-an $(m + d)$-{\it dimensional ideal crystal} (or a {\it possibly degenerate ideal quasicrystal}), and we say that the ideal crystal has {\it rank} equal to $m$. \end{definition} By writing down a suitable noncompact version of the classical Poisson Summation Formula (see Theorem \ref{LatticegeneralPSF}), we adapt Lagarias' theorem to the more general ideal crystals defined above (see Theorem \ref{idealDiff}).
+a $(d + m)$-dimensional {\it ideal crystal} (or a possibly degenerate {\it ideal quasicrystal\/}), and we say that the ideal crystal has {\it rank} equal to $m$. \end{definition} By utilizing a suitable noncompact version of the classical Poisson Summation Formula (see Theorem \ref{LatticegeneralPSF}), we adapt Lagarias' theorem to the more general ideal crystals defined above (see Theorem \ref{idealDiff}).

-Our work is motivated by an open problem \cite[Problem 3.22]{lapidus2012fractal} (see Problem \ref{open problem} below), stated by the first two authors, which connects the mathematical theory of quasicrystals and aperiodic order to the one-dimensional theory of fractal geometry and complex dimensions.
+Our work is motivated by an open problem \cite[Problem 3.22]{lapidus2012fractal} (see Problem~\ref{open problem} below), stated by the first two authors, which connects the mathematical theory of quasicrystals and aperiodic order to the one-dimensional theory of fractal geometry and complex dimensions.
 Lagarias states \cite[p. xi]{baake2017aperiodic}: ``The mathematical study of aperiodically ordered structures is a beautiful synthesis of geometry, analysis, algebra and number theory.''
-In Section \ref{concluding remarks}, we give a preview of the sequel \cite{lapidus2024diffraction} of the present paper, which shows a deep connection between Problem \ref{open problem} and the long-standing problem of simultaneous Diophantine approximation (see, e.g., \cite{bremner2011lattice,lagarias1985the,lagarias1982best,lapidus2003complex,lapidus2012fractal,lenstra1982factoring,lapidus2021quasiperiodic}).
+The sequel \cite{lapidus2024diffraction} of the present paper will show a deep connection between Problem \ref{open problem} and the long-standing problem of simultaneous Diophantine approximation (see, e.g., \cite{bremner2011lattice,lagarias1985the,lagarias1982best,lapidus2003complex,lapidus2012fractal,lenstra1982factoring,lapidus2021quasiperiodic}).